frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/automation/assignment-rule.md

 # Assignment Rule

-You can set up automatic assignment of documents to users by creating an **Assignment Rule**.

 > Introduced in Version 12

+**An Assignment Rule let you set up automatic assignment of documents to users.**

 To access Assignment Rule, go to:
 > Home > Settings > Workflow > Assignment Rule